 People tend to associate weather discussions with boredom and dull conversation, but it actually has a huge influence on our internal romantic clocks.
-Online dating becomes the #1 place where singles meet their soulmates, according to a recent Match.com study.
+Online dating apps and websites become the #1 place where singles meet their soulmates, according to a recent Match.com study.

 Marketers in the dating space, stand to attention—science tells us that seasons and weather have a huge impact on consumers’ moods and emotions which, in turn, affects how they behave.